 Visitors call on the many families who once lived in the Puddle Dock neighborhood including the Shapiro family as they prepare for a Hanukkah Celebration in 1919, The Goodwin family and servants as they prepare for a Victorian Christmas, as well as the Abbotts who await news of their soldier fighting in Europe in the Second World War.

 You can click here to get your tickets.
-Adults are 18+ and cost $25.
-Children between 5-17 are $15, and kids under 5 years old are free.
+Admission is $25 for adults 18+, and $15 for children between 5-17.
+Kids under 5 years old are free.

 You Never Know What You Might Find at These 15 Antique Stores in New Hampshire